SynapseWeb/PyReconstruct/readme.md

 Remember, you can pan and zoom while tracing without changing to the pan/zoom tool.

 Note: Legacy Reconstruct had separate polygon and pencil tools, which in PyReconstruct have been collapsed into a single tool.
 To draw a polygon, simply click points while tracing.
 To draw using the pencil, simply click and hold while tracing.
 These actions also work for open traces.

+### Merging traces

+Multiple traces with the same name can be merged into a single trace by pressing `Ctrl-M`.

 ### Selecting / deselecting the object